desanou/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Edmond Sanou is a PhD candidate in the Mathematics and modeling laboratory of Evry and works under the supervision of Christophe Ambroise.
+Edmond Sanou is a doctoral student in the [Laboratory of Mathematics and Modeling](https://math-evry.cnrs.fr/) at the [University of Evry](https://www.univ-evry.fr/) under the supervision of [Christophe Ambroise](http://www.math-evry.cnrs.fr/members/cambroise/welcome).
+He holds a master's degree in biostatistics from the [National School of Statistics](http://http://ensai.fr/) and is pursuing a doctorate in mathematics applied to genomics.
+Edmond also gives tutorials to undergraduate students.

+His research aims to develop a mixed graphical model for the inference of biological networks in order to increase the understanding of the mechanisms of adaptation of trees to environmental conditions.
+The research takes place within the framework of the ANR [Epitree](https://www6.inrae.fr/epitree-project/Le-projet-EPITREE) project.